TheSevenPens/WebDrawTabLagSim/ARCHITECTURE.md

 ### Report Rate

 In addition to latency and smoothing, point B is governed by a **report rate** that simulates the tablet's hardware update frequency.
 The animation runs at ~60fps, but B only updates its position on "report frames" determined by the report rate.
 Between reports, B holds its last position.
 This creates visible stepping/jumping at low report rates (e.g., 2-5 Hz), faithfully modeling how low-frequency tablets behave.
-The Report Rate slider is grouped with the Pointer controls since it is a pointer-related parameter.
+The Report Rate slider is grouped in the TABLET section since it is a tablet hardware parameter.

 ### Pipeline